 KCCC has been providing Equality and Diversity Training since the AIM programme began.

 Feedback on this training has been very positive and we have experienced very high demand for places at the training events.
 The programme consists of 1 full day and 3 evening sessions, and is open to all providers in Kildare to attend.

-Our Schedule for the rest of the year (2017) is as follows:
+Our Schedule for the first quarter of 2018 is as follows:

 If you wish to attend an event you see advertised, please contact email@example.com

 Invitations will be sent to all of those on our mailing lists via eventbrite